wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Number (as simple numeric input or ranges)
 * Select (with subtypes of checkboxes, radio buttons or single or multiple select boxes)

-With WooCommerce Poor Guys Swiss Knife you have more or less 11 diferent custom field types available.
+With WooCommerce Poor Guys Swiss Knife you have 11 diferent custom field types available or directly or via the configuration of the main types.

 = Does Poor Guys Swiss Knife limit options for selects or other custom fields = Not in any way.
 You can add as many options as you like.
 You can also add as many custom fields as you like.